-Libya talks end without naming govt
+Libya talks end without naming govt as UN vows to continue seeking peace

 "We have agreed to reconvene in about a week in a virtual meeting (to) agree on the selection mechanism for the coming authority," the UN's interim Libya envoy Stephanie Williams told journalists.